wei-chen-li/wei-chen-li.github.io/content/post/convex-lyapunov-search/index.md

 ---
 title: "Finding Lyapunov function and region of attraction using convex optimization"
-summary: "This post shows how to utilize convex optimization to find Lyapunov function to prove global or local stability."
+summary: "This post shows how to utilize sum-of-squares optimization to find Lyapunov function to prove global or local stability."
 date: 2025-01-24
 lastmod: 2025-01-24
 draft: false